Skip to content

 Master Your Workflow: Top Gemini CLI Commands You Should Know

-๐Ÿš€ Getting Started: Your First Steps
+๐Ÿš€ Getting Started: The Essentials

 • /init ๐ŸŽฌ: This is where your journey should begin.
 Running /init in your project directory allows Gemini to analyze your codebase and create a GEMINI.md file.